ToastedNub/Weed-Growers-Guide-AIO/README.md

  - The best dirt to use it [PH Pro Mix](https://www.pthorticulture.com/en-us/products/pro-mix-hp-mycorrhizae).
  - Optionally you can use any aerated dirt.
  - If the mix you get does not have [Pearlite](https://a.co/d/hRI8myV) or [Mycorrhizae](https://a.co/d/87OXRf9), then you need to get those as well.
+ - You will want [Worm Castings](https://a.co/d/2gGIPZO) or any other animal waste to help boost the plants growth.
  - Be sure to mix everything, you do not want clumps in the dirt when you plant the seeds.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------